awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 **Special and premium domain names**
 TLD registries have assigned special or premium prices to some domain names\.
 You can't transfer a domain to Route 53 if the domain has a special or premium price\.

+**Domain quotas**
+The default number of domains per AWS account is 20\.
+You can [request a higher quota](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-route53)\.
+For more information, see [Quotas on domains](DNSLimitations.md#limits-api-entities-domains)\.

 **Topics**
 + [Transfer requirements for top\-level domains](#domain-transfer-to-route-53-requirements)
 + [Step 1: Confirm that Amazon Route 53 supports the top\-level domain](#domain-transfer-to-route-53-confirm-tld)